-You dish up a delicious bagel to go with your breakfast and as you finish the last tasty bite, the voice in your mind starts to scream: “Bagels are so bad”, “I should have chosen a bowl of hearty oatmeal” “How can I make up for this?”
+You dish up a delicious bagel to go with your breakfast.
+As you finish the last tasty bite, the voice in your mind starts to scream.
+“Bagels are so bad.”
+“I should have chosen a bowl of hearty oatmeal.”
+“How can I make up for this?”

 “I feel so bad.
 I just had had a snack and now my parents and brother invited me to go to a restaurant.
 I don’t know what to do?
 I’m already worthless.
 I should be exercising, but there is not enough time.
 I am such a loser.
-Maybe there is something on the menu that isn’t so bad, but what if they want to order dessert too?
-I know that place has the most delicious chocolate cake that I can’t resist, I’m sure mom’s gonna order it.
+Maybe there is something on the menu that isn’t so bad.
+But what if they want to order dessert too?
+I know that place has the most delicious chocolate cake that I can’t resist.
+I’m sure mom’s gonna order it.
 I hope I have enough discipline.
 I am so ugly.
 I need to make a plan for tomorrow to make up for this.” – Miriam (2007).

 Another exercise that I found really useful is to write down 3 things you like about yourself.
-I remember the first time I had to do that all I could think of was ‘This is stupid.
-There is nothing to like or love about me.’
-But after a while, I noticed a shift and suddenly I was able to approach myself with kindness instead of judgment.
-This exercise is a simple way to distract your mind and by directing it towards something positive it helps you in learning to appreciate yourself.
+I remember the first time I had to do that.
+All I could think of was ‘This is stupid.
+There is nothing to like or love about me.”
+But after a while, I noticed a shift.
+Suddenly I was able to approach myself with kindness instead of judgment.
+This exercise is a simple way to distract your mind.
+By directing it towards something positive it helps you in learning to appreciate yourself.

 Your emotions and feelings are there to be felt not to be pushed away.
 Talk to them, welcome them, but choose not to punish their existence.

-Food is meant to nourish your body and feed your mind and soul, not for counting calories and compensation.
-It’s a waste of time and energy.
+Food is meant to nourish your body and feed your mind and soul.
+It is not for counting calories and compensation.
+That is a waste of time and energy.
 So the next time when the guilt pops up in your mind during or after eating, take a moment to step back and try to realize “Oh there is guilt, it’s going to make me feel bad, but you know what, I’m not.”